velvetkevorkian/enterprise/design_enterprise_report.md

 <br>
 He might want to look at re-ordering the projects in his portfolio/website as well, depending on the direction he wants to take.
 If he's looking for more experimental/advanced tech positions keep those first or more commercial web development maybe re-shuffle those to the top etc.

 David's analysis is hard to fault.
-The literal story is unclear, with the tagline obscuring more than it explains.
-Although this can be a valid tactic (e.g. see Abbas, 2013) it's not ideal in a context where explaining what's on offer is already difficult.
+The literal story the site tries to tell is unclear, with the tagline obscuring more than it explains.
+Although this can be a valid tactic (as in the case of Quartic Llama, as we saw earlier) it's not ideal in a context where explaining what's on offer is already difficult.
 The narrative provided by the elements of a portfolio is unnecessarily hidden an extra page deep for no good reason; the abstract home page design offers little of value, especially as most users won't know (or care) about the randomised properties of the central graphic.
+The information architecture, user experience and visual design will need updated to be more effective.

+####Other Venues

 The point about an "up-to-date LinkedIn" bears further examination.
 As noted earlier, a brand is not just a visual identity but "an attitude, enforced through a series of interactions a person has with any one organization" (Drew, 2002, p.4).
 For our purposes, this includes points of contact such as LinkedIn and Twitter, as well as a professional website and blog, all of which currently have somewhat disparate visual and editorial styles.